 The Bronze Age ends by a period of destruction and violent invasions, at the end of the 2nd millennium.
-With the emergence of efficient metals, technological progresses and commercial development throughout the whole area of Near- and Middle-East, appear also the first geopolitical tensions.
+With the emergence of efficient metals, technological progresses and commercial development throughout the whole area of Near- and Middle-East, the first geopolitical tensions also appear.
 In addition, migratory movements are upsetting the established order.
 The Egyptians had been the first to expand their rule over the area during the 2nd millennium.
 This rule runs down at the end of the Bronze Age, as well as the rule of the Hittite empire in the North, which competed with him.
 The collapse of those empires around 1200 BC result in the emergence of new political forces.
-At the same period, the “People of the Sea” roll over the Near-East.
+At the same period, the “People of the Sea” rolls over the Near-East.
 Those populations come from the East of the Mediterranean Sea which, pushed ahead by the Indo-European invasions, seek to force the entrance of Egypt or to settle on the Near eastern coast.

-The Iron Age is divided in two sub-divisions: Iron Age I (1200 - 1000 BC), characterized by the retreat of the Egyptian political power, and Iron Age II (1000 - 332 BC) characterized by a socio-political development.
+The Iron Age is divided in two sub-divisions: Iron Age I (1200 - 1000 BC), characterized by the retreat of the Egyptian political power, and Iron Age II (1000 - 332 BC) characterized by a new socio-political development.

-It is rather a general disorder that favored in Transjordan the emergence of small independent kingdoms of Amoun, Moab and Edom.
-The "city-state" system is replaced by political entities based on the ethnicity and tribes.
-The existence of those small kingdoms and their conflicts with the Hebrews is historically well documented by the biblical narratives.
-They stand somehow in front of Israel kingdom, but get dominated by the Assyrians from the late 8th century, in favor of a remarkable economic and commercial upturn, at least as regards of Amoun kingdom.
+It is rather a general disorder that favoured in Transjordan the emergence of small independent kingdoms of Amoun, Moab and Edom.
+The "city-state" system is replaced by political entities based on ethnicity and tribes.
+The existence of those small kingdoms and their conflicts with the Hebrews is historically well documented, as well as in the biblical narratives.
+They stand somehow in front of Israel kingdom, but get dominated by the Assyrians from the late 8th century, in favour of a remarkable economic and commercial upturn, at least as regards of Amoun kingdom.

 (left: Map of the Levant circa 830 BCE / wikipedia.org)

 Indeed, the area of Amman proved a high productivity and creativity level at that time.
-The Ammonites have invented their own writing system (see photo below the Siran Bottle), their own sculpture which is a funny mixture of Egyptian, Syrian and Mesopotamian art.
-They produced a ceramic of very high quality that can be found till in the Mediterranean areas.
+The Ammonites invented their own writing system (see photo below the Siran Bottle) as well as their own sculpture which is a funny mixture of Egyptian, Syrian and Mesopotamian art.
+They produced a ceramic of a very high quality that can be found till in the Mediterranean areas.